devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

   - **Build Interface code how you want it to look like -\> then make it work**
   - Wisgen Exampels

+Alright, Now that you know what the BLoC pattern is, let’s have a look at how it looks in code.
+You will see some strong similarity to the implementation of Redux [(Abramov 2015)](https://redux.js.org/) here.
+That is just because the two patterns are very similar in gerneral.
+I am going to use the Example of *App State* as I did in the [previous chapter](https://github.com/Fasust/flutter-guide/wiki/210-State-Management-Alternatives): The favorite list in Wisgen [(Faust 2019)](https://github.com/Fasust/wisgen).

 ## Layered Architecure